-Figure 6.22.2-1
+Figure 6.22.2-1 DNS resolving in session breakout scenario

-The AF provides EAS deployment information to UDR via Nnef_TrafficInfluence, This includes FQDNs, IP addresses/prefixes, Local DNS resolver/server IP address per DNAI.
+The AF provides EAS deployment information to UDR via Nnef_TrafficInfluence, this includes FQDNs, IP addresses/prefixes, Local DNS resolver/server IP address per DNAI.

 The SMF gets the information from PCF (PCC rule) during PDU session establishment.
 During PDU Session Establishment procedure, the address of C-DNS server or LDNSR is provided by SMF via PCO to UE.
-Steps 1 - 6 are processed for each DNS request.
+Steps 1 - 6 are processed for each DNS request if UL CL/BP is not inserted or if UL CL/BP is configured to route DNS query to remote PSA.

-For the “pre-established” ULCL/L-PSA scenario, the SMF performs UL CL/L-PSA selection and insertion based on UE location and sets up uplink filter rule on UL CL.
-Steps 1, 7 are processed for each DNS request.
+For the “pre-established” ULCL/BP/L-PSA scenario, the SMF performs UL CL/BP/L-PSA selection and insertion based on UE location and sets up uplink filter rule on UL CL/BP.
+Steps 1, 7 are processed for each DNS request if UL CL/BP is configured to route DNS query to Local PSA.

+The SMF may provide to the LDNSR

+Option 1: The ECS option (IP address corresponding to DNAI available to UE’s location).

+Option 2a: The address of L-DNS server serving the DNAI available to UE’s location.

+Option 2b: Indicates LDNSR to forward DNS query with FQDN(s) corresponding to DNAI which has no direct connectivity to LDNSR.

+Editor’s Note: It is FFS whether at PDU session establishment, the SMF needs to notify the LDNSR AF (without involving NEF or PCF) on PDU Session Status including SMF ID, GPSI and UE IP address.
+This need depends on the nature of the interface between SMF and LDNSR.

+Based on the UE location, at PDU session establishment and during UE mobility the SMF may provide the LDNSR with ECS option and L-DNS server address for the relevant FQDNs.
+The SMF may also provide the IP range(s) that shall trigger the LDNSR to notify SMF when the IP address (of EAS) in DNS response is within one of these the IP range(s).

+At PDU session establishment and during UE mobility, the SMF may provide the LDNSR with the FQDNs that, when received in the DNS query, will trigger the LDNSR to fetch the forwarding parameters from the SMF (option 1 and 2a) or forward the DNS query to the SMF (option 2b) in step 3 of the following procedure.

 1. The UE sends a DNS query including the requested FQDN.

-2. If an ULCL exists and the DNS query matches the uplink filter rule on UL CL, then step 3 to 6 are skipped.
+2. If an ULCL/BP exists and the DNS query matches the uplink filter rule on UL CL/BP to route the DNS query to Local PSA, then step 3 to 6 are skipped.
 Otherwise the PSA1 UPF forwards the received DNS query to the LDNSR.

-Editor’s Note: This forwarding depends on the SA2 decision on how to support LDNSR (in SMF, in UPF, as a stand-alone entity)

-3. TThe LDNSR contacts SMF and provides FQDN and then:
+3. Based on the configuration received from the SMF for the FQDN in the DNS query, the LDNSR determines the forwarding parameters:

-Option 1: the LDNSR retrieves IP address corresponding to the DNAI selected by SMF based on UE location and requested FQDN. or
+Option 1: the IP address to add as ECS DNS option.
+This IP address may correspond to the DNAI associated by the SMF with the UE location and a target domain.

-Option 2a (with direct connectivity between LDNSR and L-DNS): the LDNSR retrieves UE location and the address of L-DNS server serving the DNAI selected by the SMF.
+Option 2a (with direct connectivity between LDNSR and L-DNS): the address of L-DNS server towards which to propagate a DNS request.
+This L-DNS address may correspond to the DNAI associated by the SMF with the UE location and a target domain..

-Option 2b (without direct connectivity between LDNSR and L-DNS): the LDNSR requests the SMF to forward the DNS query via the user plane (after step 5).
-The SMF determines the DNAI and L-DNS address based on the UE location and requested FQDN.
+Option 2b (without direct connectivity between LDNSR and L-DNS): the LDNSR requests the SMF to forward a DNS query (in step 5).